Prostitution in Nevada: History

 A state law prohibiting the advertising of brothels in counties which have outlawed prostitution was enacted in 1979.
 It was promptly challenged on First Amendment grounds, but in 1981, the Nevada Supreme Court declared it to be constitutional.
 (Princess Sea Industries, one of the parties involved in the case, was Plankinton's company that owned the Chicken Ranch.)
 In July 2007, the law was overturned by a U.S. District judge as "overly broad", and advertising in Las Vegas started soon after.
 In March 2010, the district judge's decision was reversed back by a three-judge panel of the U.S. Ninth Circuit Court of Appeals.
 The ACLU appealed to the full Ninth Circuit Court in March 2010.
 It further appealed to the Supreme Court of the United States in 2011, but the Supreme Court refused to hear the appeal.
 The ban on brothels advertising therefore remains in force.

 While brothels and prostitutes are subject to federal income tax and also pay local fees, Nevada has no state income tax, and brothels are exempt from the state entertainment tax and do not pay any other state taxes.
 In 2005, brothel owners lobbied to be taxed in order to increase the legitimacy of the business, but the legislature declined.
 Brothels pay taxes to their respective counties.
 Lyon County receives approximately $400,000 to $500,000 per year from these taxes.

-In November 2005, former prostitute and madam Heidi Fleiss said that she would partner with brothel owner Joe Richards to turn Richards' existing Cherry Patch Ranch brothel in Crystal, Nye County, Nevada into an establishment that would employ male prostitutes and cater exclusively to female customers, a first in Nevada.
-In 2009, however, she said that she had abandoned her plans to open such a brothel due to wishing to avoid having to "deal with all the nonsense in the sex business" and preferring to focus on renewable energy which would be "perfect for Nevada..that's the wave of the future."
+In November 2005, former prostitute and madam Heidi Fleiss said that she would partner with brothel owner Joe Richards to turn Richards' existing Cherry Patch Ranch brothel in Crystal, Nye County, Nevada, into an establishment that would employ male prostitutes and cater exclusively to female customers, a first in Nevada.
+In 2009, however, she said that she had abandoned her plans to open such a brothel due to wishing to avoid having to "deal with all the nonsense in the sex business" and preferring to focus on renewable energy which would be "perfect for Nevada.
+That's where the money is.
+That's the wave of the future."

 On December 11, 2009, the Nevada State Board of Health unanimously agreed to add urethral examinations to the guidelines, thus allowing male sex workers to be tested for sexually transmitted diseases.